AnirbanBanik1998/Modern_Speak_and_Spell/Speech_Processing/accuracy_check/description.md

 ### `make.py`

-To make the final phonetic dictionary based on the results obtained.
+To make the final phonetic dictionary based on the results obtained, if not already made previously.

+### `add.py`

+To append to the already made final phonetic dictionary.

 **For working on the merged audio.**